interview-prep-platform/interview-prep-platform.github.io/docs/index.md

 ## Summary

-The purpose of this app is to assist users in preparing for an interview, specifically, for a technical interview.
+* Summary of the project topic in general terms:
+This app is designed to help prospective employees in the IT field and interviewers prepare for the big day.
+Coming with preset questions and self-created interview quizzes, a user can comfortably practice for a variety of different interviews.
+A custom question feature makes it accessible for interviewers to use, quizzing applicants on whatever they seek to know.
+&nbsp;
+* Overview of intended functionality:
 The app (client and server together) will store general interview questions as well as detailed technical interview questions.
 Additionally, it also will store a good example answer for each question.
-The app will let the user store an answer to each question for themselves.
-It will also let the user display all of their interview questions and answers upon demand so that the user can review their answers and practice them.
+The app will let the user store additional questions and answers for self practice.

 ## Intended users